Are you sick of keywords? Dynamic Search Ads could be for you.

 Using negative keywords is key to your dynamic search ad strategy.
 These can help Google filter out the ads that aren’t making you any money.

 Let’s go back to our clothing store example.
-Say you’ve started using dynamic search ads, and you’re seeing some positive performance.
+Say you’ve started using dynamic search ads, and you see some positive performance.
 But some of the ads aren’t pulling their weight.
 Users are clicking on them, but they aren’t converting.
 These ads are dead weight in your campaign.

 The solution is simple: Use negative keywords to avoid sending users an ad from your site they wouldn’t click on in the first place.